-- support the National Boards in their primary role of protecting the public
+- supports the National Boards in their primary role of protecting the public.

-- manage the registration processes for health practitioners and students around Australia
+- manages the registration and renewal processes for health practitioners and students around Australia.

-- has offices in each State and Territory where the public can make notifications about a registered health practitioner or student
+- has offices in each state and territory where the public can make a complaint about a registered health practitioner or student.

-- on behalf of the Boards, manages investigations into the professional conduct, performance or health of registered health practitioners, except in NSW where this is undertaken by the Health Professional Councils Authority and the Health Care Complaints Commission
+- on behalf of the Boards, manages investigations into the professional conduct, performance or health of registered health practitioners, except in:

-works with the Health Complaints Commissions in each State and Territory to make sure the appropriate organisation investigates community concerns about individual, registered health practitioners
+- works with the Health Complaints Commissions in each state and territory to make sure the appropriate organisation deals with community concerns about individual, registered health practitioners.

-See Who We Are for more information about the Agency.
+See Who we are for more information about AHPRA.